-Volunteers will arrive a week before teaching begins for orientation.
+Volunteers will arrive for orientation a week before teaching begins.
 This is a great opportunity for the volunteers to get to know each other as well as their program director and country coordinator.
-During this time we will discuss lesson planning and other teaching skills as well as cultural norms.
+During this time, we will discuss lesson planning and other teaching skills, as well as cultural norms.
 We will also cover some basic Creole phrases.
 There will also be time to explore the area and go on outings to beautiful sites such as Le Morne, Tamarin and Ganga Talao.

-Volunteers will come together again for a weekend midpoint break after 2 weeks of teaching.
-Here volunteers will take the opportunity to reflect on their 2 weeks of teaching (their successes and failures) and discuss ways to improve with their fellow volunteers.
-They will also plan their lessons for the next 2 weeks.
-There will be outings; for example, there is usually a religious festival in Chamarel on this weekend which volunteers have attended in the past.
+Volunteers will come together again for a weekend midpoint break after two weeks of teaching.
+Here, volunteers will take the opportunity to reflect on their first two weeks of teaching, including their successes and failures, and discuss ways to improve with their fellow volunteers.
+They will also plan their lessons for the next two weeks.
+There will be excursions; for example, there is usually a religious festival in Chamarel on this weekend which volunteers have attended in the past.

 As the schools are relatively close to another, volunteers are often able to meet up in the afternoons if they wish to discuss teaching, see new places and meet each others' host families.

 This is when the fun really begins!
 Volunteers will teach from 9am to 12pm and will be responsible for planning lessons that cater to the needs and interests of the students.
+Depending on the village, volunteers will be teaching in schools, community centres, town halls, or churches.
 Volunteers have quite a lot of freedom in choosing curriculum, so passion, positivity and creativity are essential!

 Teaching is exciting and challenging, and volunteers are encouraged to incorporate their own skills and interests into the lessons.
 Learning Enterprises employs a fun, game-oriented teaching style aimed at not only improving student’s English, but fostering an interest in the language.
 The relationships volunteers form with their students will stay with them forever.
 You will be consistently amazed by your students' creativity and enthusiasm.

-Students will generally be between the ages of 6 and 13 and have little to no knowledge of English.
-Most students' families cannot afford the extra education required to succeed in the Mauritian education system, which is why these schools have requested volunteers to teach during the summer.
+The number of students will also vary from village to village, raging from 10 to 40 students per pair of volunteers.
+Students will generally be between the ages of 5 and 13 and have little to no knowledge of English.
+Most students' families cannot afford the extra education required to succeed in the Mauritian education system, which is why these schools have requested volunteers to teach during the summer, which is the equivalent to their winter.
+Our program takes place during the winter holidays for Mauritian students and therefore we are not competing with regular school.
 As knowledge of English is crucial to success in Mauritius, Learning Enterprises’ work contributes to the alleviation of poverty and social disparity in program regions.

-The Mauritius Program for the summer of 2018 will emphasize service both inside and outside the classroom.
+The Mauritius program emphasizes service both inside and outside the classroom.
 Each volunteer should come to the island with a drive to help serve their community, family, and students on a daily basis.
 This could mean holding one-on-one lessons with a student who needs extra assistance, helping out in the family garden, or participating in any activities put on by the community.

-Moreover, each volunteer will have the opportunity to create his or her own project that addresses a need in the community.
+Each volunteer will have the opportunity to create his or her own project that addresses a need in the community.
 This includes planning, organizing, and implementing an idea during the 4 weeks of teaching.
-Many volunteers have chosen to provide extra tutoring, lessons in other subjects, a choir, art classes or create an extracurricular sports club.
-It also allows volunteers to get to know the community and their students better.
-This summer, Learning Enterprises is looking for innovative volunteers who will take advantage of this extra requirement to impact the community outside of the classroom.
+Many volunteers have chosen to provide extra tutoring, lessons in other subjects, a choir, art classes or an extracurricular sports club.
+This will also allow volunteers to get to know the community and their students better.
+This summer, Learning Enterprises is looking for innovative volunteers who will take advantage of the service project component to impact the community outside of the classroom.

-NOTE: There are no language requirements for the program; however, speaking French is an advantage and will be taken into consideration.
+NOTE: There are no language requirements for the program; however, speaking French is an advantage that may be taken in to consideration.

-It is an incredibly diverse country with large Hindu, Christian and Islam communities, locals speaking Creole, French and/or English and a fascinating history.
+- Mauritius is an incredibly diverse country with large Hindu, Christian and Islam communities.
+Locals speak Creole, French and/or English and have a fascinating history.